Cheap Budget Garden Ideas

 Large thriving vegetable patch

-4. Always keep your plantlife healthy with your own compost source
+4. Keep your plantlife healthy with your own compost source

-The experts at YouGarden are big advocates of composting, so am I. ‘If you’re blessed with a big and expansive garden, this could be the year to create your own compost source.
+The experts at YouGarden say, ‘If you’re blessed with a big and expansive garden, this could be the year to create your own compost source.
 Create a sturdy bin out of odd wood cuttings or material lingering at the back of the shed, fill it with kitchen scraps, lawn trimmings, and egg cartons, to create free feed for your plants – and save yourself a few trips to the tip!’
-Plus, compost is very expensive, it’s easy to use 20 bags in season at a cost of up to £200 so anything you can do at home will save you money.

-Browse Crocus discount codes to find out how you can save money on your own composter and other garden supplies.
+Browse Crocus discount codes to save on garden supplies.

 5. Create a unique path with stepping stones instead of pavements